British Museum: Great Court emerges (1975–2000)

-The British Museum today
+British Museum today

 Today the museum no longer houses collections of natural history, and the books and manuscripts it once held now form part of the independent British Library.
 The museum nevertheless preserves its universality in its collections of artefacts representing the cultures of the world, ancient and modern.
 The original 1753 collection has grown to over 13 million objects at the British Museum, 70 million at the Natural History Museum and 150 million at the British Library.

 The Round Reading Room, which was designed by the architect Sydney Smirke, opened in 1857.
 For almost 150 years researchers came here to consult the museum's vast library.
 The Reading Room closed in 1997 when the national library (the British Library) moved to a new building at St Pancras.
 Today it has been transformed into the Walter and Leonore Annenberg Centre.

 With the bookstacks in the central courtyard of the museum empty, the demolition for Lord Foster's glass-roofed Great Court could begin.
 The Great Court, opened in 2000, while undoubtedly improving circulation around the museum, was criticised for having a lack of exhibition space at a time when the museum was in serious financial difficulties and many galleries were closed to the public.
 At the same time the African collections that had been temporarily housed in 6 Burlington Gardens were given a new gallery in the North Wing funded by the Sainsbury family – with the donation valued at £25 million.

-As part of its very large website, the museum has the largest online database of objects in the collection of any museum in the world, with 2,000,000 individual object entries, 650,000 of them illustrated, online at the start of 2012.
-There is also a "Highlights" database with longer entries on over 4,000 objects, and several specialised online research catalogues and online journals (all free to access).
-In 2013 the museum's website received 19.5 millions visits, an increase of 47% from the previous year.

-In 2013 the museum received a record 6.7 million visitors, an increase of 20% from the previous year.
-Popular exhibitions including "Life and Death in Pompeii and Herculaneum" and "Ice Age Art" are credited with helping fuel the increase in visitors.
-Plans were announced in September 2014 to recreate the entire building along with all exhibits in the video game Minecraft in conjunction with members of the public.
+The museum's online database had nearly 4,500,000 individual object entries in 2,000,000 records at the start of 2023.
+In 2022–23 there were 27 million visits to the website.
+This compares with 19.5 millions website visits in 2013.

+There were 5,820,860 visits to the museum in 2023, a 42% increase on 2022.
+The museum was the most visited tourist attraction in Britain in 2023.
+The number of visits, however, has not recovered to the level reached before the Covid pandemic.

 A number of films have been shot at the British Museum.

 Governance

 Director

-The British Museum is a non-departmental public body sponsored by the Department for Digital, Culture, Media and Sport through a three-year funding agreement.
+The British Museum is a non-departmental public body sponsored by the Department for Culture, Media and Sport through a three-year funding agreement.
 Its head is the Director of the British Museum.
 The British Museum was run from its inception by a 'principal librarian' (when the book collections were still part of the museum), a role that was renamed 'director and principal librarian' in 1898, and 'director' in 1973 (on the separation of the British Library).